PaulStoffregen/Time/Readme.md

 timeSet                          // the time is set and is synced
 ```

-Time and Date values are not valid if the status is timeNotSet.
+Time and Date values are not valid if the status is `timeNotSet`.
 Otherwise, values can be used but
-the returned time may have drifted if the status is timeNeedsSync.
+the returned time may have drifted if the status is `timeNeedsSync`.

 ```c
 setSyncProvider(getTimeFunction);  // set the external time provider